Dmum303/CV/README.md

 #### Problem solving

 I have methodical approach to dealing with any technical problem presented.
 I have strong questioning and note taking inclination, from this basis I will make a plan and work towards my goal of completing the project.
-I have ten years experiance of dealing with people in some sort of financial distress, in order to find a solution to the problems they faced I needed to take an overview of their situation, break it down into key components.
+I have ten years experiance of dealing with people in financial distress, in order to find a solution to the problems they faced I needed to take an overview of their situation, break it down into key components.
 Drill down on critical pieces of information, be able to provide easily digestible advice about the importance and potential consequences of a situation and then provide a bespoke debt solution and then negotiating, breaking down and selling the pros and cons of said solution.
 Since retraining I focuss on designing apps from a test driven development appraoch, breaking down the brief into core components, diagraming the structure of the apps and begining by writing tests first.

 Strong interpersonal skills, negotiating skills, breaking down problems and planning solutions, ruby and javasrcipty languges.